izy66/ring/README.md

 The notion of ring signature was first proposed in 2001 [RST01].
 The goal is to achieve signature anomity by hiding signer's identity among a "ring" of possible signers.

-Accountable ring signature was introduced in 2015 [BCCGGP15], where a trusted tracer may reveal the identity behind a ring signature.
-This approach is further improved by Fraser and Quaglia to ensure that the tracer acts faithfully, by introducing a report mechanism, so that both the tracer and one ring member must be involved to decrypt a signature.
+Accountable ring signature with tracing was introduced in 2015 [BCCGGP15], where a trusted third-party tracer can reveal the identity behind a ring signature.
+Fraser and Quaglia built upon this approach by introducing a reporting mechanism, so that both the tracer and one ring member must be involved to decrypt a signature, to ensure that the tracer acts faithfully.

 ## Outline